 The report draws on indigenous and local knowledge for the first time at a global scale.
 “Biodiversity and nature’s contributions to people are our common heritage and humanity’s most important life-supporting ‘safety net’.
 But our safety net is stretched almost to breaking point,” Sandra Díaz of Córdoba National University, and Investigador Superior in the Argentine National Research Council said at the launch.
 She has co-chaired the assessment with Josef Settele of the Helmholtz Centre for Environmental Research in Germany and Eduardo S. Brondízio of the Indiana University Bloomington, USA, the University of Campinas, and at the National Institute for Space Research, Brazil.

 “Ecosystems, species, wild populations, local varieties and breeds of domesticated plants and animals are shrinking, deteriorating or vanishing.
 The essential, interconnected web of life on Earth is getting smaller and increasingly frayed,” Settele said in a statement.
 “This loss is a direct result of human activity and constitutes a direct threat to human well-being in all regions of the world.”

-Five main culprits
+Five main culprits of biodiversity collapse

 Authors have ranked the five direct drivers of change in nature with the largest relative global impacts so far.
 In descending order of importance, they are changes in land and sea use; direct exploitation of organisms; climate change; pollution and invasive alien species.